 Every state from New England to the Bible Belt with three exceptions.

-Maine, which was Kasich's home state of I'm sorry, I'm saying Maine, Kasich's home state of Ohio.
+Maine, which was Kasich's home state of, I'm sorry, I'm saying Maine, Kasich's home state of Ohio, and his only win so far, and Wisconsin, which was a big win for Senator Cruz.

-And according to Politico, with his five blowout wins Tuesday, Trump passed Romney's popular vote total, as I just told told you.
+And according to Politico, with his five blowout wins Tuesday, Trump passed Romney's popular vote total, as I just told you.

 So Indiana now, I think for all intent and purposes, although people probably may disagree, it's kind of do or die for Senator Ted Cruz.

-Now you can't cut him out, uh, count him out.
+Now you can't count him out.

 Why?